sophielansweeper/embedded-workflow-builder-docs/docs/building.md

 Steps are executed in order, and results from one step can be used as inputs for subsequent steps.

 Steps are run in order from top to bottom, and you can add conditional logic to your %WORKFLOW% with [branching](./branching.md), or run a series of steps within a [loop](./looping.md).
-If one step throws an error, your %WORKFLOW% stops running until it is invoked again (though, you can decide how to [handle errors](./error-handling.md)).
+If one step throws an error, your %WORKFLOW% stops running until it is invoked again (though you can decide how to [handle errors](./error-handling.md)).

 ### The trigger step

 The first step of your %WORKFLOW% is the **trigger** step, which determines when your %WORKFLOW% will run.
-The [triggers](./triggering.md) article details how triggers work, and how to invoke your %WORKFLOW%.
+The [triggers](./triggering.md) article details how triggers work and how to invoke your %WORKFLOW%.

-### Adding steps to a %WORKFLOW%
+### Adding steps to your %WORKFLOW%

-To add a step to an %WORKFLOW%, click the **+** icon underneath the trigger or another action.
+To add a step to your %WORKFLOW%, click the **+** icon underneath the trigger or another action.

 Select the connector and action you would like to add to your integration.
 For example, you can choose the **Amazon DynamoDB** connector, and then select the **Query Items** action.